Traffic Safety Laws in New Jersey

 - A front white light visible from at least 600 feet.

-- A red rear light visible from at least 500 feet.
+- A rear red light visible from at least 600 feet.

 Helmets are required for all riders.

-Helmets are required for all riders 16 and younger.
+Helmets are required for all riders and passengers who are under 17 years old.

-- The use of hand-held cell phones is prohibited while driving.
+- The use of hand-held electronic devices is prohibited while driving.

 - School bus drivers can use cell phones only during emergencies.

-- Any drivers younger than 21 who hold a graduated license permit or a provisional license are prohibited from using a hands-free cell phone.
+- Any drivers who holds a graduated license permit or a provisional license are prohibited from using a hands-free electronic devices.

 - Text messaging while driving is illegal.

-- Kids 8 years old and younger who weigh less than 80 pounds must ride in the backseat properly secured in a child safety seat or booster.
+- Kids under 8 years old who are less than 57 inches tall must ride in the backseat properly secured in a child safety seat or booster.
 If the vehicle does not have a backseat, the child may ride in the front while properly secured in an appropriate seat.